Why This Site Exists

 We try to be honest about uncertainty too.
 Sometimes a crack could go either way.
 Sometimes you really do need a professional to take a look.
 We'll tell you when that's the case instead of pretending everything has an easy answer.

-Everything on this site is written for regular homeowners, not engineers.
-If you need to understand shrinkage calculations or soil bearing capacity formulas, you're probably already a professional and don't need us.
+I write everything for regular homeowners, not engineers.
+If you need shrinkage calculations or soil bearing capacity formulas, you're probably already a professional.
+I explain things the way your neighbor would if they happened to have spent years researching this stuff after getting burned.

 Sources and Accuracy

-We pull from published engineering resources, building code documents, and information from university extension programs.
-We also talk to actual foundation contractors and structural engineers, specifically the ones who aren't trying to sell us anything.
+I pull from published engineering resources, building code documents, and university extension programs.
+I also talk to foundation contractors and structural engineers who aren't trying to sell me anything.
+My neighbor Rick is a retired building inspector.
+He's been invaluable.

-That said, we're not licensed engineers or contractors.
+That said, I'm not a licensed engineer or contractor.
 This site provides general information, not professional advice for your specific situation.
-When something might be serious, we say so and recommend getting a professional evaluation.
+When something might be serious, I'll tell you to get a professional evaluation.
+Some things really do need an expert.

 A Note on Advertising

 This site runs ads to cover hosting costs.
-The ads are served through Google AdSense and we don't control which specific ads appear.
-We don't accept sponsored content or paid reviews, and we don't get referral fees from any contractors or repair companies mentioned in our articles.
+The ads are served through Google AdSense and I don't control which specific ads appear.
+I don't accept sponsored content or paid reviews, and I don't get referral fees from any contractors or repair companies mentioned in my articles.